AlexsLemonade/scpca-nf/custom-celltype-references.md

 To train your model, use the following code, where

 - `ref` is your `SummarizedExperiment` or `SingleCellExperiment` reference dataset object with columns as samples or cells and rows as genes.
-- `labels` is a named vector providing labels for the reference dataset, where names correspond to the column names in your reference object.
+- `labels` is a vector providing cell type labels for the sample or cells in the reference dataset
 - `restrict` can optionally be used to only consider genes which are present in the _mapping reference_ used by `scpca-nf`.
 This should be a vector of Ensembl gene IDs.